Transforming the End-to-End EF Customer Experience

 Impact

-• Launched a new digital experience for EF, featuring rich, authentic content that inspired kids and parents to book language courses abroad.
+• Launched a new digital experience featuring authentic content and a simplified booking journey

-• Presented research and design work to the company President, EVP of Marketing, and other leadership, influencing strategy and shifting focus toward online booking.
+• Presented research and design work to EF’s President, EVP of Marketing, and senior leadership — influencing company strategy

-• Direct outcomes included the hiring of a VP of Customer Experience and a full-time videographer to produce authentic destination content.
+• Led to the hiring of a VP of Customer Experience and a full-time videographer